 Ideas for listening learning points

-Sounds
+Phonemes and Sounds

-Segmenting speech stream into syllables
+Segmenting words from the speech stream

-Recognizing stressed and unstressed syllables
+Recognizing stressed vs. unstressed syllables

 Connected Speech

-Recognizing contrastive stress
+Recognizing sentence and contrastive stress

 Word Recognition

-Recognizing high-frequency words
+Recognizing high-frequency and content words

-Recognizing word families and variations
+Identifying word families and variations

-Identifying collocations and phrases
+Recognizing collocations and fixed phrases

-Recognizing idioms and expressions
+Processing idioms and multi-word expressions

 Comprehension